-Daytona Beach is one of our favourite getaways in Florida.
+Daytona Beach is one of our favorite getaways in Florida.
 It was the first trip Dave and I ever took together way back in college and we have returned again and again to enjoy its 23 miles of white sand along the Atlantic Ocean.
 But there are plenty of amazing activities off the beach to make for an excellent Florida vacation.
-So, we’ve put together our favorite things to do in Daytona Beach both on and off the beach from our regular road trips to Florida over the past two decades.
+So, we’ve put together the best things to do in Daytona Beach both on and off the beach from our regular road trips to Florida over the past two decades.
 Let’s get started.

 There is no doubt that it’s the world-famous beach that makes Daytona Beach such a popular destination, but there are plenty of things to do off the beach as well.
 We’ve visited Daytona several times since the 1990s and it has come a long way baby.

 If you plan to take a road trip to Florida, this is a great place to make a base for at least a few days as you enjoy the beautiful Florida sunshine.
 Daytona Beach makes for a great base.
 We’ve even gone to Disney during our stay at Daytona before as Orlando is just an hour’s drive from the beach.

 If you go to Daytona Beach and are a race car fan you should take part in the Richard Petty Driving Experience where you can either ride along as a passenger or drive yourself around the world famous Daytona 500 track.
 It’s definitely a bucket list item in Daytona Beach.

 There is also a Speedway Tour where you can get out on the track.
 For the price, the 30 minute Daytona International speedway tour was pleasant and entertaining.

 It’s a good thing to do if you want to get away from the beach for a while.
 And it’s great for families.
 One dad even carried his newborn around with him on the tour – so clearly it’s perfect for all ages!